 Today’s technique is perfect for all leafy greens such as romaine, spinach, kale and swiss chard.

-Step 1/Washing Greens: Place leafy greens in a large bowl and fill with cold water.
-Be sure to immerge the greens in the water – use your hands and have fun!
+Place leafy greens in a large bowl and fill with cold water.
+Be sure to immerse the greens in the water – use your hands and have fun!
 The more you move around the greens, the more dirt can fall to the bottom of the bowl.